Muphet/toodu-web/README.md

 Toodu Web is the frontend for [Toodu API](https://github.com/bhnywl/toodu-api).

-It is a Progressive Web App for collaborative task management, built in React using my custom [fork of create-react-app](https://github.com/bhnywl/create-react-app).
+It is a Progressive Web App for collaborative task management, built in React using [create-react-app](https://github.com/facebook/create-react-app).

 A live demo can be found [here](https://toodu.surge.sh).
 You can log in as the demo account: